 Over the years the function of St Ninian’s has been adaptable.

 From its first years of being mainly a hall, with the occasional Sunday evening service; through the years when it was used infrequently for worship, we now have regular worship here.

-In a Parish of around 900, we have just under 200 members of the church, with between 35 and 50 attending on any one Sunday.
+In a Parish of around 900, we have about 140 members of the church, with between 25 and 30 attending on any one Sunday.
 We are also fortunate in that many folk of other denominations gather with us on a Sunday.
 Ecumenism simply happens in Moniaive direct from the grass roots.

 Financially we remain solvent each year, but the struggle is always with us.
 Buildings are expensive to keep in good order, but again we are blessed with many willing folk who give of their time and energy, and use the gifts they have been given to help the church in so many ways.